Portrait of Johann Sebastian Bach, ca. 1746, by Elias Gottlob Haussmann (Museum of City History, Leipzig)

 The four Orchestral Suites were composed in the 1710s and 1720s as sophisticated re-interpretations of the style of French ballet music.
 They were intended strictly for concert use, never as music for dance performance.
 Their magnificent “French overtures” introduce stylized dances based on the rhythms and melodic gestures of ballet music performed at the royal court of France that are far richer and more innovative than anything ever attempted by contemporary French composers.

 The six Brandenburg Concertos for multiple soloists and orchestra were presented as a gift to Christian Ludwig, Margrave of Brandenburg, in 1721.
 Only loosely based on traditions of the Italian “concerto grosso,” they constitute Bach’s best-loved orchestral music.
-Each one offers a special mix of string, wind, or keyboard soloists that sets up its distinctive approach to style and format.
-The most renowned of all is the Brandenburg Concerto No. 5, one of the first concertos written anywhere in Europe with a keyboard instrument as a soloist, in this case supplied with deliriously energetic virtuosic excursions.
+Each one offers a special mix of string, wind, or keyboard soloists, highlighted by a unique combination of innovative stylistic features.
+The most renowned of all is the Brandenburg Concerto No. 5, one of the first concertos written anywhere in Europe with a keyboard instrument as a soloist, in this case supplied with energetic virtuosic excursions.

 Freeman lectures on music topics nationally and internationally and is a music lecturer at the University of Minnesota.